 - outdoor games such as soccer, catch

 This is only a small sampling of hundreds of options for creating a sensory diet to target vestibular dysfunction.
-It is important to work closely with an OT for this as if you overstimulate the vestibular system you can worsen the dysregulation.
-Often just a few minutes of an activity is enough.
+It is essential to work closely with an OT because if you overstimulate the vestibular system, you can worsen the dysregulation.
+Often just a few minutes of activity is enough.